 Big Max Pumpkins are extra-large pumpkins that routinely reach 50-100 pounds.
-It is not uncommon for them to reach 200 pounds.
-Big Max pumpkins generally do not grow as large as Atlantic Giant Pumpkins, but are much more reliable plants and tend to produce more uniform pumpkins.
+It is not uncommon for them to reach 200 pounds, although this is generally their maximum size.

 “Huge pumpkins can grow well over 100 lbs!
 Nearly round, bright orange fruit is stunning and good for pies and canning.
 Very thick, orange flesh.
 Good for county fairs and displays.”Big Max Pumpkin, Baker Creek Heirloom Seeds

 Guide for a great success of growing Big Max pumpkins

 Big Max pumpkins are grown from Big Max Pumpkin Seeds.
 When planting the seeds, they should not be planted over an inch deep into the ground.
 Aim to plant the seeds 1/2 inch deep so the seedlings don’t have too far to push up through the soil.

 While most pumpkins are planted outdoors directly in the dirt, the giant size of Big Max can be increased by starting seeds indoors in cold climates.
 The seeds should still be placed in a sunny spot that has good air circulation.

 The growing season of the pumpkin is generally during the summer months, and the seeds should be moved outdoors during this time.
 The ideal temperature for them is between 70 and 80 degrees Fahrenheit.

 They do not do well under cold conditions and will definitely not reach their full potential if grown in cold temperatures.
 They do not tolerate frost, so if you are living in an area that has harsh frosts, then you will need to grow them indoors.